MTSU Logo

 Organization description

+Our project is administered by the Center for Historic Preservation at Middle Tennessee State University.
 Established in 1984, the Center for Historic Preservation at Middle Tennessee State University has taken very seriously its mission to identify, preserve, interpret, and sensitively promote and sustain our historic environment.
 Through “best practices” programs and activities in academic scholarship, field work, and experiential learning, the Center continues its initial and long-standing commitment to shape the careers of historic preservation practitioners through community-based projects that enhance the quality of life in the region.
 To learn more about the Center, visit https://www.mtsuhistpres.org/.

 Project description